 Why Skin?
 THE SHORT STORY

-I used to rely only on chemicals, estheticians and dermatologists to heal my acne-ridden, lackluster skin.
-When I modified my diet (i.e. ate more plants and healthy fats) and lifestyle (i.e. slept more, made time for friends, invested in more chemical-free skin products) to complement my office visits, my skin began to heal itself.
+I used to rely only on harsh chemicals and dermatologists to heal my acne-ridden, lackluster skin.
+When an esthetician taught me how to respect my skin rather than fight it, and when I modified my diet (i.e. ate more plants and healthy fats) and lifestyle (i.e. slept more, made time for friends, invested in more quality skin products) to complement my office visits, my skin began to heal itself.
 I became more confident.
 I even began to feel like my skin had a little glow to it.
 Inspired by my own experience, I decided to change the conversation about conventional skincare; to inspire others to honor the connection between outer beauty and total wellness; and to teach them how to foster that connection to be their best glowy self.

 Why SKIN?
 THE LONG STORY

 I arrived at skincare via a winding road, and one that’s very personal.
 Growing up, my teen years were defined by what acne regimen I was on—Proactiv, Clearasil, Murad, Neutrogena, erythromycin, retinol, you name it—even birth control pills were in the arsenal.
 Between regimen changes, I visited the dermatologist and esthetician searching for more invasive solutions, from facials, extractions, peels, microdermabrasion treatments, etc. In addition to causing pain and itchiness, my acne often made me feel like that was the only thing people noticed about me, like I was the the awkward pock-marked girl in a sea of glowy young women.
 Even in college, oil-absorbing sheets and tinted Clearasil were my best friend.